arav06/aws-fundies/aws-management-concepts.md

 - Cost: There are two options when it comes to developer support.
 You will pay the greater of the following 2 options
 	-  $29 per month
 	-  3% of the bill
-	If the 3% of your bill is $50, then you would pay $50 and not $29.
+	.If the 3% of your bill is $50, then you would pay $50 and not $29.
 If the 3% of your bill is $10, then you would pay $29.

 ### Business Support